Control Abortion Referral Service: NSW abortion services 1980s onwards

 Meanwhile, the Control abortion referral service had expanded beyond Sydney, opening affiliates in Adelaide and Brisbane.
 After feminist activists in Townsville, North Queensland, began organizing for the repeal of restrictive abortion laws and women's access to safe, legal abortions, two feminists who had previously worked as counsellors with Control Sydney and Control Brisbane spearheaded the opening in September 1979 of an abortion referral service modelled on Control and based in the Women's Information Center on the city's main street.

 As the 1980s progressed and more liberal interpretation of abortion laws won through in Queensland, New Zealand and the ACT, as private hospitals and doctors increasingly performed abortions, and as information became more accessible, all the Sydney free standing standing clinics contracted and eventually closed.
 So did Control and the Darling St Women's Health Centre around 1984-85, leaving their accrued assets with the Leichhardt Women's Community Health Centre.

 In 1983 professional misconduct charges were filed on Dr Geoffrey Davis under the Medical Practitioners Act 1938 and Medical Disciplinary Tribunal.
 Hearings ending 24 December 1986 with a not guilty finding.
 However, the Tribunal found "disturbing inconsistencies and conflicts with regard to Davis' activities" and that Dr Davis "was at too great pains from time to time to justify and explain his conduct to a state of near perfection."
 A year later Dr Davis resigned as Director of PSI Australia.

 The Bessie Smyth Foundation owned and managed their Homebush clinic until August 2002 when the business and premises became financially non-viable.
 After 25 years providing 42,000 safe, affordable abortions and countless counseling and support services, plus training for health professionals and student placements, Bessie was sold to British multinational, Marie Stopes International.
 Ironically, the original UK Marie Stopes Foundation had been taken over (under direction of Dr Tim Black) by the European branch of Population Services International (PSI) in 1976, and re-founded as Marie Stopes International, trading from 2000–2020 as Marie Stopes Australia, then changing its name again in 2020 to MSI Reproductive Choices.
 With the funds from the sale of their Powell St. clinic, the Bessie Smyth Foundation continued to provide counselling and support services for destitute women.
 Their services ceased In 2008, although the foundation was retained in case the establishment of a new women's reproductive health service should be required at some future date.

 In August 2015, Preterm closed down operations after 40 years, apparently the victim of high costs associated with maintaining its licensing and accreditation.

 Information from a feminist perspective from 1990 to 2022 on can be found in Abortion Care is Health Care by Barbara Baird.

-Throughout all these turbulent years, the Leichhardt Women's Community Health Centre and the Liverpool Women's Health Centre remain and flourish, both born out of this extraordinary 1970s struggle for women's right to choose.
+Throughout all these turbulent years, the Leichhardt Women's Community Health Centre and the Liverpool Women's Health Centre remain and flourish, both born out of the 1970s struggle for women's right to choose.